-Soft-leafed tall fescues Tall fescue is a widely adapted cool season grass.
-In the transition zone, tall fescue is used extensively due to its superior summer production.
-Now there is a new generation of tall fescue available.
-They are soft-leafed tall fescues.
+This fescue is a widely adapted cool season grass.
+Tall fescues are used extensively due to their superior summer production.
+New generation of tall fescue which is the soft-leafed tall fescues.

-Bariane was a new release of fine-leafed tall fescues.
-It is later maturing than other varieties and in palatability studies it ranks number one.
-Bariane is listed in many European countries that test tall fescue for intensive grazing practices.
+BARIANE is a fine-leafed tall fescue.
+It is later maturing than other varieties and in palatability studies, it ranks number one.
+BARIANE is listed in many European countries that test tall fescue for intensive grazing practices.
 It combines late maturity, feed quality and palatability.

 Best use for grazing